 Do you need support and advocacy?

 Experience has shown that having the right support in the early stages can make a long-term difference to the success of your personal health budget.
 What support is available will depend on where you live.
-It may come from an advocacy service, a voluntary organization, a third party agency or a direct payments service.
+It may come from an advocacy service, a voluntary organisation, a third party agency or a direct payments service.
 Whichever option you choose, it is crucial that the people providing support and advocacy really understand the purpose of a personal health budget and the context in which they are being developed.
 Whilst there are many similarities between social care personal budgets and personal health budgets, there are also significant differences.
 The differences really come to light when dealing with complex health issues.

 We know from personal experience that living with a long-term health condition and complex health needs bring lots of uncertainty.
 Life can be very unpredictable with lots of peaks and troughs so it’s worth thinking about what support you might need when the going gets tough.